AlexMercedCoder/coquitojs/readme.md

 ## QuickStart

+The best way to start a new project is the CLI documented in the next section, but this section shows you a quick way to generate a standard template without the CLI.

 While you should still read the documentation below to understand how a lot of things are wired together, there is already made starter template that has the skeleton for RPC/GRAPHQL/Rest working out of the box with EJS templates.

 You can start a new project using the template repo feature on github here: